Camille Mortenol

 Sosthène Héliodore Camille Mortenol (29 November 1859 – 22 December 1930) was a senior officer in the French Navy under the French Third Republic and graduate of the École polytechnique.
-He fought in several of France's colonial campaigns of the era and commanded Paris's anti-aircraft defences during the First World War.
+He fought in several of France's colonial campaigns of the era and Paris's anti-aircraft defences during the First World War.

 Life

 Family origins

 Mortenol was born on 29 November 1859 at a house at the junction of rue de Nozières and rue de l'Abbé Grégoire in Pointe-à-Pitre (the house survives and the town council placed a plaque on it on the centenary of his birth), a town still suffering the after-effects of the 1843 Guadeloupe earthquake.
 From a modest background, he was the third and last child of a man named André, born in Africa around 1809 and freed from slavery on 23 July 1847 aged 38.
 He bought his freedom for 2400 francs by a decree of the governor of Guadeloupe, André had then declared to the royal commissioner accepting his money "You captured me in the land of Africa to enslave me.
 Today give me my liberty!.
 On being freed André took the surname Mortenol and on 18 August 1855 married the seamstress Julienne Toussaint at Pointe-à-Pitre on 18 August 1855.

 At the time of Camille's birth, André was working as a sailmaker and later (according to some business documents) a master sailmaker.
 Camille's elder brother Eugène André was born in Pointe-à-Pitre on 7 June 1856, whilst his younger sister Marie Adèle was born on 27 June 1858, again in Pointe-à-Pitre.
 Pointe-à-Pitre's registers of births, marriages and deaths record a Sosthène Héliodore Camille Mortenol born to André Mortenol and Julienna Toussaint on 29 November 1859 and dying on 25 June 1885 a death also recorded in the Le Courrier de la Guadeloupe as "25 – Mortenol (Sosthène-Eléodore-Camille), aged 26 years, sailmaker".
 Did the declared death usurp the identity of someone who was actually still alive?

 Oruno D. Lara's Mortenol, ou, Les infortunes de la servitude argues that the eldest son Eugène André was a brilliant scholar at the town school in Pointe-à-Pitre and so André's friends convinced him that Eugene André's educational success would be best served by enrolling him at the diocesan seminary-college in Basse-Terre under the less-gifted Camille's identity.
 Such a change of identity could have operated discretely, far from his relations and friends in Pointe-à-Pitre.
 Knocking these three years off his age nevertheless allowed Sosthène Héliodore Camille to have a secondary education up to baccalauréat level and then free higher studies without any suspicion of the fate they would offer him.